Child Care Business Plan Template

 Your financial plan should include your 5-year financial statement broken out both monthly or quarterly for the first year and then annually.
 Your financial statements include your income statement, balance sheet and cash flow statements.

-Income Statement: an income statement is more commonly called a Profit and Loss statement or P&L. It shows your revenues and then subtracts your costs to show whether you turned a profit or not.
+Income Statement: an income statement is more commonly called a Profit and Loss statement or P&L. It shows your revenues and then subtracts your ongoing expenses to show whether you turned a profit or not.

 In developing your income statement, you need to devise assumptions.
 For example, will you serve 10 children per day or 50?
 And will sales grow by 2% or 10% per year?
 As you can imagine, your choice of assumptions will greatly impact the financial forecasts for your business.
 As much as possible, conduct research to try to root your assumptions in reality.

-In developing your Income Statement and Balance Sheets be sure to include several of the key costs needed in starting or growing a child care center:
+In developing your financial projections be sure to include several of the key start-up expenses needed to open a childcare center:

-• Child care center build-out including design fees, construction, etc.
+• Center build-out including design fees, construction, etc.

 • Cost of fixtures like tables, chairs, couches, etc.